Investing Real Estate Investing

 Arrived makes money in three different ways:

-1. Agent rebates: This is a fee the original property owner that sells the house to Arrived pays.
+1. Agent rebates: This is a fee that the original owner of the property, who sells the house to Arrived, pays.

-2. Sourcing fee: This is a one-time fee the platform charges investors for sourcing properties and preparing them for investment.
+2. Sourcing fee: This is a one-time fee that the platform charges investors to source properties and prepare them for investment.
 The cost is already included in the share price of the property and is declared in the property details.

 3. Property management fee: This fee is taken from the quarterly rental income dividend payments to investors.
 It helps cover the cost of managing the property.
 This fee is also listed in the property details.

 Arrived is a good choice for those looking to invest in real estate with minimal hassle.
 You can start investing with Arrived for as little as $100, making it accessible to a wide range of investors.
-Additionally, each property is placed in an LLC legal entity, which provides protection from legal and financial liabilities, thereby limiting your personal risk.
+Additionally, each property is placed in an LLC, which provides protection from legal and financial liabilities, thereby limiting your personal risk.

 If you want to try your hand at real estate investing without a huge financial commitment, Arrived is a good choice for you.
 Remember that any money you invest in Arrived might be tied up for the long term, and there is always the possibility that you would earn more with a high-yield savings account or other investment strategy.